pyxem/pyxem/README.rst

 PyCrystEM is in the relatively early stages of development and may contain a number of bugs as a result.
 The code has been released at this stage in good faith and to speed up this refinement process.
 We hope that you will find the tools useful and if you find bugs we would appreciate knowing about them.

-Furthermore PyCrystEM only supports Python 3
+PyCrystEM only supports Python 3

 Install
 -------